 I do not have safety concerns with the Kangaroo.
 The unit does not have pinch points and I do not feel that there is a risk that the unit would tip over.

 The best feature on the Kangaroo is the dual ergonomic function.
 The keyboard platform and monitor platform adjust independently.
 This allows you to have the proper distance between the two platforms so that you are not looking up or down at your monitor.
 This is the type of feature that you will not find with lower priced models like the Varidesk Pro Plus 36 or FlexiSpot M2.

 Good Option for Tall People

-The Kangaroo has a wide adjustment range of 16.5 inches on the keyboard platform.
-Combine that with 6.5” of monitor platform adjustment and the Kangaroo can accommodate users that are 6’4”.
-A lot of converters will not work for users over 6’0”, so the Kangaroo is a good option for tall people.
+The Kangaroo has a wide adjustment range of 14.5 inches on the keyboard platform.
+Combine this with 6.5” of monitor platform adjustment and the Kangaroo can accommodate users that are 6’3”.
+A lot of converters will not work for users over 6’0” so the Kangaroo is a good option if you are tall.

 Made in the USA

 Ergo Desktop LLC is a USA based company that produces the Kangaroo in their own factory.
 The Kangaroo is on a small list of standing desk converters that are made in the USA.
 If you prefer to buy American made products, then the Kangaroo line of converters is one of the few options available.

 Adding the stability bar to the Kangaroo is a must for the product to be stable.
 This is a big disadvantage to many other converters that do not require you to have a separate part stored away to be used when you would like to stand.
 There are many other products with more stability that don’t require a separate part.